larskanis/eventbox/README.md

 require "open-uri"
 require "pp"

-# Build a new Eventbox based class, which makes use of a thread pool of two threads.
+# Build a new Eventbox based class, which makes use of a pool of two threads.
 # This way the number of concurrent downloads is limited to 3.
 class ParallelDownloads < Eventbox.with_options(threadpool: Eventbox::ThreadPool.new(3))

   # Called at ParallelDownloads.new just like Object#initialize in ordinary ruby classes
-  yield_call def init(urls, result) # yield calls suspend the caller until result.yield
+  # Yield calls get one additional argument and suspend the caller until result.yield is invoked
+  yield_call def init(urls, result)
     @urls = urls
     @urls.each do |url|             # Start a download thread for each URL start_download(url)           # Start the download - the call returns immediately